xenia-android/game-compatibility/README.md

 #### **Repeat offenders will be blocked from this repository.**

 #
-If you would like help with Xenia go to our [Discord server's #help channel](https://discord.gg/Q9mxZf9).
+If you would like help with Xenia Android mail me at aarvsn@disroot.org